Michael L. J. Apuzzo: Publications and editorships

 Apuzzo has made over 800 contributions to the scientific literature on surgical techniques, methods, and concepts as they apply to disorders of the human cerebrum.
 Major independent volumes have included: Surgery of the Third Ventricle (1987, 1998) Brain Surgery: Complication Avoidance and Management (1992), and Surgery of the Human Cerebrum (2009).
 Predominant themes have included surgical minimalism, technology transfer and the implementation of advanced technologies to the therapy of brain diseases.

 In 1991, he was appointed editor-in-chief of the peer-reviewed journal Neurosurgery.
 He established the web-based "Neurosurgery-Online" and later "Operative Neurosurgery" during his term as editor-in-chief.
-When he completed his term in 2009, he was asked to found the society sponsored peer-reviewed journal "World Neurosurgery" and "worldneurosurgery.org" by the World Federation of Neurosurgical Societies (WFNS), a position which he fulfilled brilliantly with artistic creativity and scientific expertise, until January 2015, when he stepped down.
+When he completed his term in 2009, he was asked to found the society sponsored peer-reviewed journal "World Neurosurgery" and "worldneurosurgery.org" by the World Federation of Neurosurgical Societies (WFNS) until January 2015, when he stepped down.

+In 2015, he was the new editor of World Neurosurgery.
+In 2021, he co-published "Applications of augmented reality in the neurosurgical operating room: A systematic review of the literature" in the Journal of Clinical Neuroscience.
+In 2023, he is on the editorial board of the Chinese Neurosurgical Journal.